Skip to main content

 2. A professional education association acceptable to the Department that is seeking recognition from the Council for Higher Education Accreditation (CHEA) or the United States Department of Education (USDE).

-3. The Council for the Accreditation of Educator Preparation (CAEP) and the Association for Advancing Quality in Educator Preparation (AAQEP) are currently two acceptable professional education accrediting associations.
-NYSED has State Partnership agreements with CAEP and AAQEP.
+3. NYSED has State Partnership agreements with the Council for the Accreditation of Educator Preparation (CAEP ) and the Association for Advancing Quality in Educator Preparation (AAQEP).

 Regents Accreditation of Teacher Education